SingeRoi/conversation_cafe_milestone1_bs4/consversation cafe readme.md

 Media are embedded in the site and can be played directly by pressing a play button (Soundcloud) or by right clicking on the video this minimises the need to open other windows on a mobile device and means that learners can receive the full experience without navigating away.
 It is also possible to open each media in a new tab by clicking on the desktop icon.
 The quiz for the 'Half a million secrets' is executed as a modal and can be completed without leaving the Café site.
 Song lyrics are provided as links to pdf files and will download to your default folder for downloads on click using the 'download' attribute.
 The crossword is executed from a separate index and stylesheet to allow inclusion of new material it opens in a new tab when clicked.
 All links have been manually tested to ensure that they are pointing to the correct destination.

-By clicking on the links in the navbar, the scrollSpy effect will work regardless of whether or not you're viewing the sections in the same order they are listed in the dropdown navbar.
+By clicking on the navbar the links in will work regardless of whether or not you're viewing the sections in the same order they are listed in the dropdown navbar.

 This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, One+5) to ensure compatibility and responsiveness.
 A range of other devices were simulated using [Responsive DesignChecker.](https://responsivedesignchecker.com)
 As a result of these tests: